EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Argo Workflows specifics

-The suite of Argo components combine to make provide a higher level of abstraction than Tekton.
+The suite of Argo components combine to provide a higher level of abstraction than Tekton.

 > ### Use Argo Workflows if you:
 >